devgony/nomadcoffee-backend/README.md

-# Ninstgram Clone: Nomad Coffee Backend
+# Ninstagram Clone: Nomad Coffee Backend

+> An app where developers can go and find the best caffes to work from in 한국!!

-## Day1-SetUp
+## Day1-Set Up(2d)

 ### On this two day assignment we will set up our project.